Abdul-Mustafa/my-dart-quetion/README.md

 6. What is the purpose of using the keyword in Dart classes?
 7. What tasks can be performed in the body of a constructor function of a Dart class?
 8. Is it possible to have a constructor function without a body in Dart classes?
+9. how can I create a custom type in dart and then return this type by a function?
 # Keywords(assert,)
 1. Why we use assert keyword?